Nick-Gottschlich/Social-Amnesia/README.md

 ## Sites and Features

 ### Reddit
-* Delete comments and submissions.
+* Delete comments and submissions, showing you every item that will be deleted and asking you to confirm their deletion before running.
 * Edits your posts before deleting them.
 According to [the reddit admins](https://www.reddit.com/r/blog/comments/1dhw2j/reddits_privacy_policy_has_been_rewritten_from/c9qgbbb/) this is an effective way to remove content from reddit.
 * Keep a time range of comments and submissions (in hours)
 * Keep comments or submissions that are above a certain amount of upvotes.
 * Skip gilded comments/submissions.
 * Whitelist specific posts and comments you want to save.
-* Perform a 'Trial run' showing what would be deleted, without actually deleting it.

 #### How to set up your reddit account
 Reddit requires accounts to create a "script" in order for Social Amnesia to run.
 Don't worry, this is actually quite simple to do.
 You can see reddit's docs on how to do this [here](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps).
 Doing this provides you with the reddit "Client ID" and "Client Secret" you will need to log in within the Social Amnesia app.

 ### Twitter
-* Delete tweets, retweets, replies and remove "favorites" (aka ❤️'s).
+* Delete tweets, retweets, replies and remove "favorites" (aka ❤️'s), showing you every item that will be deleted/removed and asking you to confirm their deletion before running.
 * Keep a time range of tweets, retweets, replies and favorites.
   * In the case of favorites, this is done by the time the favorited item was created, NOT the time it was favorited at.
 * Keep tweets that have a certain amount of retweets or favorites.
   * This option ignores retweets, these will be removed no matter what if they are out of the time range.
 * Whitelist specific tweets and favorites you want to save.
-* Perform a 'Trial run' showing what would be deleted, without actually deleting it.

 #### How to set up your twitter account
 Twitter requires you to set up an "app" in order to get Social Amnesia to run.